SIC-POVM: The case of Zd × Zd

 It can be checked that the mapping $(p,q) \in \mathbb{Z}_d \times \mathbb{Z}_d \rightarrow W(p,q)$ is a projective unitary representation.
 It also satisfies all of the properties for group covariance, and is useful for numerical calculation of SIC sets.

 Zauner's conjecture

-Given some of the useful properties of SIC-POVMs, it would be useful if it was positively known whether such sets could be constructed in a Hilbert space of arbitrary dimension.
+Given some of the useful properties of SIC-POVMs, it would be useful if it were positively known whether such sets could be constructed in a Hilbert space of arbitrary dimension.
 Originally proposed in the dissertation of Zauner, a conjecture about the existence of a fiducial vector for arbitrary dimensions was hypothesized.